 4.6 BS test configurations

 The present clause defines the BS test configurations that shall be used for demonstrating conformance.

 A single E-UTRA carrier shall be used for testing of single-carrier capable BS.

+A NB-IoT standalone single carrier shall be used for testing of BS declared to be capable of single-carrier operation only.

+For other E-UTRA or NB-IoT BS types, the test configurations from TS 36.141 shall be re-used:

+For EMC Emissions test cases reuse the ETC test configurations applicable to Tx spurious emissions requirements, as defined in TS 36.141 [3] clause 4.11.

+For EMC Immunity test cases reuse the ETC test configurations applicable to Blocking requirements, as defined in TS 36.141 [3] clause 4.11.

-For other E-UTRA BS types, the test configurations in Table 4.6.1 shall be used.
-The test configurations (ETCx) are defined in TS 36.141 [3], subclause 4.10.
+The test configurations (ETCx) are defined in TS 36.141 [3], clause 4.10.

-Table 4.6.1: Test configurations for E-UTRA BS
+Table 4.6.1: Void